Working together to tackle knife crime

 “I am proud to be a part of this initiative, I know my teams have worked hard to put something together with the support of partners and local groups which will educate young people to understand the real impact of knife crime.”

 Victim Support will be in Centrale on Tuesday, from 1 to 5pm (again by Debenhams), advising people where they can get help and support against knife crime.

 On Tuesday evening the police will hold community weapon sweep training with local faith groups.

 On Thursday, from 10am to 2pm, the police town-centre team will be in the Whitgift Shopping Centre with the Met’s specialist crime investigation team, Trident, giving specialist advice on knife crime.

 School pastor patrols will be engaging with young people in the High Street on Thursday and Friday, from 3 to 5.45pm.

-The anti-knife crime work is supported by Croydon Bid, which has worked with the Whitgift and Central centres to host many of the events.
+The anti-knife crime work is supported by Croydon BID, which has worked with the Whitgift and Centrale Shopping Centres to host many of the events.

 Matthew Simms, Croydon BID chief executive, said: “Knife crime is a national issue that can impact widely on local communities in so many ways and at so many levels.